skeletoro/mysqlfinalproject/README.md

 This is a menu-driven application developed to track students, instructors, and courses for a software development bootcamp.
 Using the menu, administrators of the bootcamp can interact with the application and perform the functions listed below.

-Create, update, and delete records for:
+Read, create, update, and delete records for:

 •	Students